Aldam55/Sawdat-Reddit/README.md

 pipenv run flask run
 ```

 Because this application uses SQLite, the upgrade command will detect that a database does not exist and will create it.
-While now you are creating the database you are also seeding in our 105 businesses, 315 business images, 30 users, and all of their 270 grumbles/nopes.
+While now you are creating the database you are also seeding in our 10 communities, 100 posts, and 25 users.

-- Navigate to your /Nope-Yelp/react-app/ folder and create another .env file.
+- Navigate to your /Sawdat-Reddit/react-app/ folder and create another .env file.
 - Paste in the REACT_APP_BASE_URL

 ```